-Both Vivid Seats and StubHub get the important things right.
+Both Vivid Seats and StubHub get many important things right.
 They offer a huge range of genuine tickets at decent prices.
-They both have a good website where you can find what you’re looking for quite quickly.
-They both have an app for finding tickets on the move too, which is an advantage.
+They both have good and usable websites where you can find what you’re looking for quite quickly.
+They both have an app for finding tickets on the move.

 Both vendors offer good customer service and both will guarantee you against fake tickets.
 Both will also try to find you genuine tickets for your show so you don’t miss it because of a scam.
 Their prices are close enough that it can be worth your time to check out both and compare the final amounts.
 In this head-to-head, there can be only one winner: you, the consumer.